K-os: 2011–2013

-On October 4, 2011, in Canada, Much Music released his March 30, 2011 MTV Unplugged concert recordings at the Masonic Temple in Toronto as "MuchMusic presents K-OS LIVE", that also includes a DVD of all the live performances.
+On 4 October 2011, in Canada, Much Music released his 30 March 2011 MTV Unplugged concert recordings at the Masonic Temple in Toronto as "MuchMusic presents K-OS LIVE", that also includes a DVD of all the live performances.
 The CD portion of the release additionally included "Catch 22", "Faith Part 2" featuring Drake, and two versions of "Holy Cow".

-On October 30, 2012, k-os announced via Facebook that the album release date would have to be pushed back due to "sample clearance issues".
+On 30 October 2012, k-os announced via Facebook that the album release date would have to be pushed back due to "sample clearance issues".
 He went on to mention that a sample from Neil Young was taking longer than expected to clear.
-On November 5, 2012, K-OS announced the release date for his double LP entitled, Black on Blonde via Twitter and Facebook.
-A November 13, 2012 pre-order via iTunes was also announced.
-The first single off the album "The Dog Is Mine" was released on iTunes on September 18, 2012.
-The follow-up single "Nyce 2 Know Ya" was released on iTunes on October 9, 2012, and peaked at number 47 on the Canadian Hot 100.
-On January 29, 2013, Black on Blonde was released and charted at number 16 on the Canadian Albums Chart.
+On 5 November 2012, k-os announced the release date for his double LP entitled, Black on Blonde via Twitter and Facebook.
+A 13 November 2012 pre-order via iTunes was also announced.
+The first single off the album "The Dog Is Mine" was released on iTunes on 18 September 2012.
+The follow-up single "Nyce 2 Know Ya" was released on iTunes on 9 October 2012, and peaked at number 47 on the Canadian Hot 100.
+On 29 January 2013, Black on Blonde was released and charted at number 16 on the Canadian Albums Chart.

 2014–present

 k-os' latest album, Can't Fly Without Gravity, was released in September 2015.

-He followed it up with mixtape Views From the Stix which was a surprise released on May 20, 2016, ahead of the Victoria Day holiday in Canada.
-The mixtape was produced when k-os visited his family's countryside home near Whitby, Ont., about thirty minutes outside Toronto.
+He followed it up with mixtape Views From the Stix which was a surprise released on 20 May 2016, ahead of the Victoria Day holiday in Canada.
+The mixtape was produced when k-os visited his family's countryside home near Whitby, Ontario, about thirty minutes outside Toronto.
 The title is a direct reference to Views from the Six, the original title of Drake's album Views (2016).

 In 2018, k-os released a new single titled "No Bucks" along with the music video.

-On May 29, 2020, k-os released an EP called Boshido, a collaboration effort with producer Kaytranada.
+On 29 May 2020, k-os released an EP called Boshido, a collaboration effort with producer Kaytranada.
 It contains a remix to "Crucial", previously released on Kaytranada's SoundCloud in 2013.